-Are you thinking about selling your company in the near future and are concerned about some of the metrics you need to have your eye on to set yourself up for a successful sale?
-You’re not alone.
+When selling a business, turnover figures often catch the eye of potential buyers, but they’re also one of the most misunderstood metrics in valuation.
 There are plenty of different things to think about in preparing your business for a healthy and effective sale.
-It is important to look at business turnover because this is a useful measure of the overall health of a company, but too often, it is misconstrued with profit.
+And it is important to look at business turnover because this is a useful measure of the overall health of a company.

 Financial Turnover